vahyno/tic-tac-toe/README.md

 2. Use `index.html` as your starting point on this project.
 There is already some starter code in `index.html`, `css/style.css`, and `js/app.js`.

-1. Make sure that jQuery and Bootstrap's CSS are linked in your `index.html`.
-Also link your custom CSS and JavaScript files to your `index.html`.
+1. Include Bootstrap's CSS and JS CDN links in your `index.html`'s `<head>`.
+Bootstrap's JS will require JQuery as a dependency, so make sure you include JQuery's CDN link ABOVE your Bootstrap links.
+Also link your custom CSS and JavaScript files using `<link>` and `<script>` tags.

 3. Test that your CSS and JavaScript files are linked to your `index.html`.
 Add an alert or a `console.log` to `app.js`, and change the color of the body in `style.css`.
 Then open `index.html` in the browser.
 You should see part of an empty tic-tac-toe game board with your background color, and you should also see your alert or log message.